 Christos will give the next seminar on March 2.
 Anyone at ColoState that might be able to provide support to him in running both NDN-RTC and WebEx at the same time?
 Peter, can you follow up with Christos and Steve as a starting point, and try to push a new version of NDN-RTC with any things that we want to test?
 Suggest to provide only one bandwidth option for each stream, so we see uniform requests across all nodes.

-#3 Updated by Peter Gusev about 3 years ago
+#3 Updated by Peter Gusev over 3 years ago

 So based on our testing today w/ Chengyu I’d like to clarify these steps for publishing using ndncon with WebEX bridging:

 should be UDP only (TCP connection performs unacceptably poorly for ndncon):

 $ nfdc register / udp://<home hub hostname or IP>

 make sure your home hub has created a backroute towards your machine’s IP address, this makes you discoverable

 to check this, go to your hub’s status webpage and look for your IP address in faces table; then, use located face ID to check it appears in FIB entries for /ndn/broadcast and <home hub prefix> routes

 !!! if hub didn’t created a backroute - contact John DeHart or me immediately so that we can help fixing it